Bullingdon prison visiting information

 - Jackets can be worn from the visits centre to the hall but must be left on the hangers provided.

-- Sunglasses, hats and scarves are not permitted with the exception of headwear for religious reasons.
+- Hats, gloves and scarves are not permitted with the exception of headwear for religious reasons.
+These can be worn to walk to the visits hall when the weather is cold.

 The cultural and religious requirements of both visitors and offenders must be catered to.
 All cultures and religions allow searching but there are specifics to certain religions/cultures.
 For any specific queries please contact the Chaplaincy.